senanu/b40/docs/ch04/ch04_rg.md

 ---
 layout: default
-title: Ch 05.3 Reading Guide -- Biological Molecules
+title: Ch 04 Reading Guide -- Nucleic acids
 parent: Chapter content
 nav_exclude: true
 ---

-# Chapter 5 -- Biological molecules
+# Chapter 4 -- Nucleic acids

-## Nucleic acids (5.5 & 16.1)

-Note that you'll need to read 16.1 for this.

 > OBJECTIVE: Describe how information is transmitted from the nucleus to the cytoplasm, where it is used to make proteins.

 1. The nucleic acid that resides in the nucleus is...{{site.space0}}